-We would also strongly recommend that students complete the research integrity online training course for the social and behavioral sciences, offered by Research Support Services.
+All graduate students are also required to complete the research integrity online training course for the social and behavioural sciences, offered by Research Support Services.
 The course takes about three hours to complete, and upon completion, you will receive an email acknowledgement that you have passed the course.